 Take a few moments to inspect your gear before hitting the road, especially if you are using hand-me-downs.
 The helmet should fit comfortably over your head.
 It shouldn’t fall off when you bend over.
 Use the attached strap to adjust the size and fit.
 Your riding gloves and boots need to fit properly too, or you could easily lose control of the bike.
 You need to keep your hands and feet engaged at all times when riding.
 Find gloves and boots in your size to improve handling.

 Communicating while riding a motorcycle is nearly impossible unless you come to a complete stop.
-If you have a question or need help in an emergency, you need to make sure you can reach someone in real-time.
+If you have a question or need help in an emergency, you need to make sure you can reach someone in real time.
 That’s why it’s so important to use helmet communication when you’re just starting out.
 The receiver clips onto your full-face helmet and the speakers produce clear audio, so you can talk to the person training you as you handle your motorcycle.
 The device connects wirelessly to your smartphone or radio, so you don’t have to worry about wires blocking your view of the road.
 Just use your voice to send a message or call for help if you fall off your bike.

 If you are riding in a group, everyone should wear a motorcycle Bluetooth headset.
 You and your fellow riders can communicate freely as you navigate your route.
 The headset has a range of around 100 feet.
 Stay in formation to keep the conversation going.
 You will feel much more confident knowing help is just a few feet away.

 Steering tends to be one of the hardest parts of learning how to ride.
-Some people just can’t grasp the idea of counter steering, which is when you turn in the opposite direction of where you want to go.
+Some people just can’t grasp the idea of counter-steering, which is when you turn in the opposite direction of where you want to go.
 In the moment, turning away from your destination can seem intimidating, but it’s just a natural part of riding a motorcycle.

 Riders that don’t learn to counter steer are more likely to collide with another car or obstacle in the road.

 If you’re having trouble, it might be helpful to think of it like this: Instead of turning away from the destination, focus on pushing the handlebars based on where you want to go.
-If you want to turn right, push the right handlebar away from you.
+Suppose, you want to turn right, and push the right handlebar away from you.
 If you want to go left, push on the left handlebar.

 Not Staying Hydrated